jdoleary/Eden/README.md

 ### Complex hosting with Git and Vercel
 To use Eden with Vercel and Git for Continuous Deployment, set the followin Project Settings in Vercel:

-Build Command: `/vercel/.deno/bin/deno run --allow-net --allow-write --allow-read --allow-env https://deno.land/x/eden --parseDir .`
+Build Command: `/vercel/.deno/bin/deno run --reload --allow-net --allow-write --allow-read --allow-env https://deno.land/x/eden/src/mod.ts --parseDir .`

 Output Directory: `eden-md-out/YOUR_PROJECT_NAME` (note: YOUR_PROJECT_NAME is found in eden-md-config in your markdown vault directory)